Divorce Lawyers in Illinois

 Contested Divorce

 When you and your spouse can’t agree on one or more issues, the divorce becomes contested.
-This means a judge will make decisions on the matters you can’t resolve.
-Contested divorces often take longer and cost more, but a divorce attorney can keep things moving.
+A judge will make decisions on the matters you can’t resolve.
+Contested divorces often take longer and cost more, but our attorneys can keep things moving and protect your position throughout the process.

 Mediation